 Should further consideration be given to making SSAD the required or recommended path for data disclosure requests so that if a system is built, it can count on requestors using it, instead of using the alternative path of going directly to a Contracted Party?

-It was suggested that if/when modifications are made, consideration would need to given to ensuring that the end result 1) remains secure and compliant with existing legislation; 2) is less complex and can be implemented more easily, and 3) adds value for those using the system.
+It was suggested that if/when modifications are made, consideration would need to be given to ensuring that the end result 1) remains secure and compliant with existing legislation; 2) is less complex and can be implemented more easily, and 3) adds value for those using the system.

 Although it is important that timely decisions and action is taken, it is also imperative that no rushed decisions be made and due consideration needs to be given to any potential modifications and their potential impact.